 The benefits of a gig job are obvious, with flexibility probably being the biggest one.
 You can work for multiple companies at the same time, and by doing so you can optimize your working hours and your income.
-In today’s economic situation the interest in taking a gig job has only grown.
+In today’s economic situation, the interest in taking a gig job has only grown.
 During the pandemic, more and more people have turned to work at firms such as Uber, Lyft, or others.

 Nearly a third of workers in the U.S. participate in the gig economy, meaning nearly 51,920,000 people are subjected to work directed by non-transparent algorithms with pay structures that might change at any time.

 Luckily, the more workers there are, the better their accompanying apps and algorithms can be.

 If workers want to utilize the single biggest return on their taxes, they can always claim their mileage.
 However, the apps they have to use for work to get compensated only count the miles/minutes between the starting and ending point of delivery.

 Not to mention that these apps usually underestimate those miles/minutes, and because the calculations are based on an algorithm, workers cannot double-check the process.

 Gig workers tend to have their own ways of tracking their business expenses.
 Some use spreadsheets, others keep pens and a logbook in their glove box so that they can log miles and gas costs.

 They can also use a mileage tracker app to calculate the total mileage they drive per day to claim the rides between their door-to-door deliveries as those trips are also considered business trips.

 Using MileageWise, an average gig driver can save up as much as $20,000